launchql/launchql/packages/core/README.md

 ### 🧰 CLI & Codegen

+* [pgpm](https://github.com/launchql/launchql/tree/main/packages/pgpm): **🖥️ PostgreSQL Package Manager** for modular Postgres development.
+Works with database workspaces, scaffolding, migrations, seeding, and installing database packages.
-* [@launchql/cli](https://github.com/launchql/launchql/tree/main/packages/cli): **🖥️ Command-line toolkit** for managing LaunchQL packages—supports database scaffolding, migrations, seeding, code generation, and automation.
+* [@launchql/cli](https://github.com/launchql/launchql/tree/main/packages/cli): **🖥️ Command-line toolkit** for managing LaunchQL projects—supports database scaffolding, migrations, seeding, code generation, and automation.
 * [launchql/launchql-gen](https://github.com/launchql/launchql/tree/main/packages/launchql-gen): **✨ Auto-generated GraphQL** mutations and queries dynamically built from introspected schema data.
 * [@launchql/query-builder](https://github.com/launchql/launchql/tree/main/packages/query-builder): **🏗️ SQL constructor** providing a robust TypeScript-based query builder for dynamic generation of `SELECT`, `INSERT`, `UPDATE`, `DELETE`, and stored procedure calls—supports advanced SQL features like `JOIN`, `GROUP BY`, and schema-qualified queries.
 * [@launchql/query](https://github.com/launchql/launchql/tree/main/packages/query): **🧩 Fluent GraphQL builder** for PostGraphile schemas. ⚡ Schema-aware via introspection, 🧩 composable and ergonomic for building deeply nested queries.

+## Credits

+🛠 Built by LaunchQL — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/launchql)

 ## Disclaimer

 AS DESCRIBED IN THE LICENSES, THE SOFTWARE IS PROVIDED "AS IS", AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.

 No developer or entity involved in creating this software will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of the code, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.